mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 . ./.env
 ```

 After you source the environment, echo any of the environment variables to ensure they are properly sourced.
-For example run `echo $OPENAI_API_KEY`.
+For example run `echo $COHERE_API_KEY`.

 ### MAAP Partner Integrations